rptaylor/kapel/chart/README.md

    the processor container.
 Allow approximately 10KB of memory per job record being processed.
   * `.config`: Environment variables for the processor.
 See [KAPELConfig.py](../python/KAPELConfig.py) for full details.
   Must specify at least the following:
-    * `NAMESPACE`: The namespace in which pods that execute jobs are run.
-Kuantifier assumes every pod in the namespace executes jobs.
+    * `NAMESPACE`: The namespace of the pods for which Kuantifier will collect and report metrics.
-    * `SITE_NAME`: The name of the site being reported on.
+    * `SITE_NAME`: The name of the site being reported.
     * `SUBMIT_HOST`: Uniquely identifying name for the cluster.
     * `VO_NAME`: VO of jobs.
     * `BENCHMARK_VALUE`: The value to use for normalizing to CPU performance - for APEL accounting.